Menu

 Remember, you’re writing a web application.
 There’s nothing Twilio does that you can’t test right there in your browser.
 Visit the URLs in your web browser, and check that you don’t have any errors.

-• Firefox treats XML files really nicely, highlighting any invalid XML in your document.
+• Firefox treats XML files nicely, highlighting any invalid XML in your document.

 Check for HTTP redirects